2024 Irvine elections: District 2

-District 2 covers portions of central and southeastern Irvine, including Great Park, parts of Cypress Village, Woodbury and areas adjacent to the Irvine Spectrum.
+District 2 covers portions of central and southeastern Irvine, including Great Park, Portola Springs, Cypress Village, Woodbury, and areas adjacent to the Irvine Spectrum.

 During the campaign, Irvine Watchdog reported that Yazdani had filed for Chapter 7 bankruptcy in April 2024, resulting in the discharge of approximately $900,000 in state and federal tax debt, as well as related fines.
 Subsequent reporting by the Orange Juice Blog detailed an ongoing civil lawsuit in which a creditor alleged that Yazdani had misrepresented her ownership role in a business when obtaining loans, and sought to have the debt declared non-dischargeable due to fraud and misappropriation claims.
 Yazdani filed a response in court denying all allegations.
 The reports drew media and community attention in the weeks leading up to the election.